emascot/emascot.github.io/about.markdown

 I always had an interest in coding and games since middle school where I learned ActionScript to make flash games.
 I made my first solar system simulation in flash without learning the equations for gravity.
 When I finally did learn about gravity in school, I got really interested in physics.
-I also always loved the cutting edge in technology, having my own computer since I was 5 years old.
+I also always loved the cutting edge in technology, growing up with my own PC since I was 5 years old.
 Being able to apply cutting edge technology to research is what keeps me motivated to study physics.